When the next energy shock isn’t a surprise: prices, policy and instability

 Read More

-The PM's Cabinet reshuffle marks a move to the centre ground and a serious attempt to stamp his authority on his Government.
+The PM's reshuffle marks a move to the centre ground and an attempt to stamp his authority on his Government.
 But is it too late to stop an election defeat?

 Read More

-Jeremy Hunt yesterday delivered an assured Autumn Statement – his second in the job.
-It was more Gordon Brown than Kwasi Kwarteng, but it remains likely to be his last.
+Jeremy Hunt has delivered an assured Autumn Statement – his second in the job.
+It was more Gordon Brown than Kwasi Kwarteng, but is likely to be his last.

 Read More

-What we can learn from Rachel Reeves’ Mais Lecture and her view of ‘Securonomics’ as the answer to disrupted supply chains, economic imbalances, populism, and energy transition
+What we can learn from Rachel Reeves’ Mais Lecture and ‘Securonomics’ as the answer to disrupted supply chains, economic imbalances, populism, and energy transition?

 Read More

-Jeremy Hunt, has delivered what we know will be the final Spring Budget before the General Election – though not necessarily his final ‘fiscal event’ if the election is delayed long enough.
+Jeremy Hunt, has delivered the final Spring Budget before the General Election – though not necessarily his final ‘fiscal event’...

 Read More